Stages of Startup Funding

-It’s always important to know what you are looking for, and to know where to find it.
-When it comes to obtaining venture financing, one of the very first things to understand is that most source of capital—whether an angel, accelerators, venture capital (“VC”) firms, and so forth—focus their investment in one or more of the below categories:
+It’s always important to know what you are looking for and to know where to find it.
+When it comes to obtaining venture financing, one of the very first things to understand is that most sources of capital—whether an angel, accelerators, venture capital (“VC”) firms, and so forth—focus their investment on one or more of the below categories:

 - Industry sectors, such as edutech, fintech, SaaS;

-- Funding stages, such as pre-seed, seed, Series A;
+- Funding stages, such as pre-seed, seed, and Series A;

-- Geography, such as Southeast Asia, Americana, Europe.
+- Geography, such as Southeast Asia, Americana, and Europe.

-Now, hearing the statements illustrated in the beginning of this article means that you need to delve deeper into which funding stage your targeted investor are focusing on.
+Now, hearing the statements illustrated at the beginning of this article means that you need to delve deeper into which funding stage your targeted investor is focusing on.

 Generally speaking, there are five stages of venture financing: pre-seed, seed, series A, B, and C+.

 The funding amount is usually low around USD100,000 to USD300,000.
-Pre-product startups are generally valued less than USD1 million, but that depends on circumstance.
+Pre-product startups are generally valued at less than USD1 million, but that depends on the circumstance.